 Some toys may be labelled as being dishwasher safe.
-Infant rattles, plastic blocks, large plastic pegs, plastic shape sorter pieces and some bath toys can be placed on the top rack of the dishwasher.
+Infant rattles, plastic blocks, large plastic pegs, plastic shape sorter pieces, and some bath toys can be placed on the top rack of the dishwasher.
 The hot water and soap in the dishwasher will help sanitize and clean toys.
 The dishwasher is also great for certain bath toys, which can begin to develop mold and mildew over time.

-Environmentally Friendly Surface Cleaners
+Environmentally-Friendly Surface Cleaners

 There are entire aisles in stores dedicated to disinfectant surface wipes.
-Surface wipes are a great way to clean plastic toys that have batteries and can not be placed in soap and water or in the dishwasher.
+Surface wipes are a great way to clean plastic toys that have batteries and cannot be placed in soap and water or in the dishwasher.

 Wipe down the toy using a disinfectant surface wipe.
 Let it air dry for several minutes before giving it to a child to play with.

 For items like pacifiers, there are also special pacifier wipes.
 These use food grade sanitizers that are safe for babies who put items in their mouth.